scalar-labs/docs-scalardl/docs/3.6/ca/caclient-getting-started.md

 # How to get a certificate

-This document describes how to get a certificate to enroll in DLT network.
+This document describes how to get a certificate to enroll in ScalarDL network.

 ## Prerequisites